labelinsight/redux-module/README.md

 > cannot mix this signature with setter shortand syntax.

 The final step is to create a reducer.
-Since we already defined our reducer handles directly via calls to `#create`, the only thing left to do is call `app.reducer` and send the result to Redux' createStore:
+Since we already defined our reducer handles directly via calls to [create](#create), the only thing left to do is call `app.reducer` and send the result to Redux' createStore:

 ```js
 // app.js